Resolutions 2016: Get the Financial Help You Need to Kick Your Debt in the Butt – Money Talks News

 There’s no reason for an agency to charge consumers high fees, USA.gov says: “The cost of setting up this debt management plan is paid by the creditor, not you.”

-For example, GreenPath Financial Wellness, an NFCC member, charges a one-time setup fee of zero to $50 and monthly fees averaging $36 for a debt management plan.
+For example, GreenPath Financial Wellness, an NFCC member, charges (on average) a one-time enrollment fee of $35 and a $28 monthly fee for a debt management program.

 2. Straight talk about fees